Glaucoma surgery: Iridectomy

 An iridectomy, also known as a corectomy or surgical iridectomy, involves the removal of a portion of iris tissue.
 A basal iridectomy is the removal of iris tissue from the far periphery, near the iris root; a peripheral iridectomy is the removal of iris tissue at the periphery; and a sector iridectomy is the removal of a wedge-shaped section of iris that extends from the pupil margin to the iris root, leaving a keyhole-shaped pupil.

 Clear lens extraction

 Clear lens extraction, a surgical procedure in which clear lens of the human eye is removed, may be used to reduce intraocular pressure in primary angle closure glaucoma.
 A study found that CLE is even more effective than laser peripheral iridotomy in patients with angle closure glaucoma.
+Cataract surgery may also be used if the kens is cataractous.